AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 If-Match : "7"
 ```

-Note: If-Match is optional.
-If you want to delete or modify an asset regardless of the asset version, do not specify an If-Match.
+**Note:** `If-Match` is optional.
+If you want to delete or modify an asset regardless of the asset version, do not specify an `If-Match`.

 ***